wiktor-falek/inslag.js/README.md

   )
 }

-// mounting the App component inside #root element of index.html const root = document.getElementById("root");
+// Mounting the App component inside the #root element const root = document.getElementById("root");
 mount(root, App);

-// alternatively
-mount(root, div(
-    p("You can also mount an element directly")
+// Alternatively you can directly mount an element mount(root, div(
+    h1("Hello World"),
+    div(
+      p("This is an inslag presentation page.")
+    )
   )
 )
 ```